 This may even be something that your order fulfillment partner can assist with, or at least, give options for.
 It doesn’t hurt to ask.

-Choose Packlane for subscription box packaging
+Why Packlane is the best subscription box packaging company

 - Choose your packaging size or enter custom dimensions.

 It’s that simple.
-If you’re serious about starting your own subscription box or taking your packaging to the next level, we’re here for you.
-For more information, visit our FAQs page or get in touch through our contact page.
+If you’re serious about starting your own subscription box or taking your packaging to the next level, we’re here to answer your questions and guide you along your journey.